gabeweng/gabeweng.github.io/_posts/2020-03-04-illustrated-simclr.md

 ![Using SimCLR for downstream tasks](/images/simclr-downstream.png)

 ## Objective Results
 SimCLR outperformed previous self-supervised methods on ImageNet.
-The below image shows top-1 accuracy of linear classifiers trained on representations learned with different self-supervised methods on ImageNet.
+The below image shows the top-1 accuracy of linear classifiers trained on representations learned with different self-supervised methods on ImageNet.
 The gray cross is supervised ResNet50 and SimCLR is shown in bold.

 ![Performance of SimCLR on ImageNet](/images/simclr-performance.png){: .align-center}